bakedziti420/nodejs/readme.md

 It will be the first IP address displayed.

->Challenge: start a server on port 3000 that displays your name.
-Hit someone else's server from your computer.
+>Challenge: Hit someone else's server from your computer.

 <!--2:25 10 minutes -->